hexedpackets/trot/README.md

 Trot is an Elixir web micro-framework based on Plug and Cowboy.
 The goal of Trot is to make common patterns in Plug easier to use, particularly when writing APIs, without sacrificing flexibility.

 ## Usage
+Add `{:trot, github: "hexedpackets/trot"}` to the dependencies and `:trot` to the list of applications in your "mix.exs" file.

+The following configuration options are supported by the server:
+`config :trot, :port, 4000`: port to listen on for incoming HTTP requests.
+Defaults to "4000".
+`config :trot, :router, MyApp.Router`: module to route requests to.
+Defaults to "Trot.NotFound".

-Put `use Trot.Router` to the top of your module.
+Finally, put `use Trot.Router` to the top of your module.
 This will add route macros and setup the plug pipeline at compile time.
-Start Cowboy by adding `Plug.Adapters.Cowboy.child_spec(:http, YourModule.Router, [], [port: 4000])` to the list of children in your supervisor.

 ## Routes